Fort Ontario Emergency Refugee Shelter: History

 A big concern with the establishment of the camp was the issue of immigration.
-However, President Roosevelt made himself very clear that immigration laws were not going to be ignored.
+However, President Roosevelt made clear that immigration laws were not going to be ignored.
 The refugees would merely be in the United States, not citizens of the United States.
 They would have no visa status.
 President Roosevelt also assured Congress that the Army would not permit any refugee escapes.
 Initially, plans were made to install spotlights along the existing 6-foot chain-link fence, as well as having 150 armed guards around the camp perimeter.
-Neither of these things were implemented.
+Neither of these measures were implemented.
 Because of their immigration status as "guests", the refugees would not be able to work, and they would not be allowed to travel beyond Oswego.

 When Germany surrendered on May 6, 1945, twenty-four days after President Roosevelt's death, the question of what to do with the camp became a pressing issue.
 Internment was becoming increasingly difficult to support.
 The problem was whether to return the refugees to their home countries or to admit them into the United States.
 Most of the refugees wanted to stay.
 In fact, 60% of them had active immigration cases pending.

 A subcommittee voted to close the camp, and the shelter was closed in February 1946.
 Some refugees chose to return to Europe, whether to find family members, or under the impression that their homes and businesses still remained as they had left them.
 Some were desperate to remain in the United States and not return to a country where they believed they had no future.
 Those from Central and Eastern Europe did not want to return to their countries that were now under Soviet occupation.
 Many were granted permanent or temporary status and allowed to stay in the country, sometimes ending up in the homes of family or friends.
 Others would later start a new life in newly formed Israel in 1948.